Making your diagnostic exam comfortable.

 Before your procedure, we will assess your health to determine the type of sedation that will be best for you.
 For very few people, sedation is not safe.
 You may be advised to have general anesthesia in the hospital setting if you:

 Your questions are important.
 For more information, please contact the ARA imaging center where you are having your exam.
+Below are phone numbers for ARA sites that do exams/procedures with sedation.

 Video